azuredevcollege/trainingdays/day1/challenge-04/README.md

 - **Resource** – an element manageable via Azure.
 For example: a virtual machine, a database, a web app etc.
 - **Resource Group** – a container for resources.
 A resource can not exist in Azure without a ResourceGroup (RG).
 Deployments of resources are always executed on an RG.
 Typically, resources with the same lifecycle are grouped into one resource group.
 - **Resource Provider** – an Azure service for creating a resource through the Azure Resource Manager.
 For example, “Microsoft.Web” to create a web app, “Microsoft.Storage” to create a storage account etc.
-- **Azure Resource Manager (ARM) Templates** – a JSON file that describes one or more resources that are deployed into a Resource Group.
+- **Azure Resource Manager (ARM) Templates** – a JSON file that describes one or more resources that are deployed into a given scope (i.e., Resource Group, Subscription, Management Group or Tenant).
 The template can be used to consistently and repeatedly provision the resources.
+- **Bicep** - An abstraction for ARM templates that (similar to TypeScript for JavaScript) make it a lot easier to create & maintain templates.
+While this training will use ARM templates to teach you the basics, it is highly recommended to check Bicep out once you got the general idea.

 One great advantage when using ARM templates, is the _traceability_ of changes to your infrastructure.
-Templates can be stored together with the _source code_ of your application in the code repository (_Infratructure as Code_).
+Templates can be stored together with the _source code_ of your application in the code repository (_Infrastructure as Code_).

-If you have established Continuous Integration / Deployment in your development process (which we will do on [Day 4](../day4/README.md)), you can execute the deployment of the infrastructure from Jenkins, TeamCity or Azure DevOps.
+If you have established Continuous Integration / Deployment in your development process (which we will do on [Day 4](../day4/README.md)), you can execute the deployment of the infrastructure from Jenkins, TeamCity, GitHub or Azure DevOps.
 No one has to worry about an update of the environment – web apps, databases, caches etc. will be created and configured automatically – no manual steps are necessary (which can be error-prone, as we all know).

 ## Table of Contents